rranelli/rranelli.github.io/_drafts/building-a-repository-cloner-with-bash.md

 language: english
 layout: post
 comments: true
-title: 'Building a repository cloner with bash'
+title: 'Building a repository cloner with Bash'
 ---

 # <p hidden>building-a-repository-cloner-with-bash<p hidden>

-**TL;DR**: In another entry of the "you shouldn't use `Bash` for that" series we will build a script to discover & clone all of your Github repositories.
-We will use the concurrent ~~thread~~ process pool we developed in a (FIXME: previous post)
+**TL;DR**: In another entry of the “you shouldn't use `Bash` for that” series we will build a script to discover & clone all of your Github repositories.
+We will use the concurrent ~~thread~~ process pool we developed in a [previous post](http://{{site.url}}/2015/11/20/writing-a-process-pool-in-bash/)

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>

 I probably am over-stretching my `Bash` usage in these posts, but writing `Bash` is so fun I can't help myself.
-In this post we will use `Bash` in conjunction with the amazing `curl` (FIXME: link) and `jq` (FIXME: link) libraries to explore github's api (FIXME: link) and automatically discover and clone all of your personal git repositories.
+In this post we will use `Bash` in conjunction with the amazing [curl](https://github.com/bagder/curl) and [jq](https://stedolan.github.io/jq/) libraries to explore [Github's api](https://developer.github.com/v3/) and automatically discover and clone all of your personal git repositories.
 No more copy-and-paste of `ssh-urls` from Github.

-In a previous post (FIXME: link) we outlined the process to develop such tool as this:
+In a [previous post](http://{{site.url}}/2015/11/20/writing-a-process-pool-in-bash/) we outlined the process to develop such tool as this:

 1. Query Github's api to get the addresses of all your personal repositories
 2. Format the commands to clone all of these repositories locally